Akshaya2302/Daily-C-program/README.md

 today i started my coding at lab itslef i made many mistakes and then i went to sir he taught me....even though i wrote the code in my laptop i got the incorrect output then i learned from my proffessor he taught me very well. this was my contribution 1 [nxm matrix]. my contribution 2 was a electricity bill.
+11th nov
+i was just confused about the type c conversion so today i just syudied it again and now i have cleared my doubts.Now i will practice more and more programs.